-The interest is understandable.
-Because digital media has ramped up so quickly and become so ubiquitous, there are a lot of unresolved questions about young people’s exposure to videos, TV, games and online content — as well as concerns about the potential impacts of screen time on development.
+With digital media ramping up so quickly and becoming a significant part of our everyday lives, there are a lot of unresolved questions about young people’s exposure to videos, TV, games and online content — as well as concerns about the potential impacts of screen time on development.

 Generally speaking, parents and educators are asking “How much is too much?” and “How soon is too soon?”